peter-mcconnell/petermcconnell.com/content/posts/current-reading.md

 so large and much of the books example code is given in C, then this book which I'm long overdue on would be a nice complement.

 It's fine.
-Concise and clear wording.
-Unlike the print quality, unfortunately.
+Concise and clear wording; unlike the print quality, unfortunately.
-This book looks like it was hand-painted by a very nervous individual trying to hit a deadline, in the dark.
-I'd say this is an important book, but not much of a page-turned.
+This books print looks like it was hand-painted by a very nervous individual trying to hit a deadline in the dark.
+Print-quality aside, I'd say this is an important book to read, but not much of a page-turner.
+For me the biggest advantage of the book was seeing syscall libraries in action and also appreciating more about what cpp gives us.

 ![alt text](https://m.media-amazon.com/images/I/C1bOAdsnZnS._CR504,0,3024,3024_UX256.jpg "Buy it")